-What’s also impressive, aside from the vista, is the amount of photographers that are always lined up along this low rising stone wall.
-Each looking eagle eyed outward, all pointing their cameras in the direction of this stunning beauty.
+What’s also impressive, aside from the vista, is the number of photographers that are always lined up along this low rising stone wall.
+Each looking eagle-eyed outward, all pointing their cameras in the direction of this stunning beauty.
 All waiting for the opportune moment of light and clouds as they dance over the valley, hopefully falling into place.

 The more dedicated photographers are all set up with their tripods ready.
-You’ll then have a layer of iPhone and smart phone photographers on top of that.
+You’ll then have a layer of iPhone and smartphone photographers on top of that.
 These photographers, mostly tourists, posing for a quick selfie are puzzled as to what all these photographers are doing there.
-Then they jump back in to their cars as they continue their drive into the valley to continue to experience much more of what this magic place has to offer.
+Then they jump back into their cars as they continue their drive into the valley to continue to experience much more of what this magical place has to offer.

-What’s striking about this scene is the amount of automatic timers going off, beeping away in rapid succession.
+What’s striking about this scene is the number of automatic timers going off, beeping away in rapid succession.

 This brings me back to that Yosemite Vista.
 The more you practice, the more you’ll learn, the better your photography will get.
-Having the latest greatest camera gear doesn’t makes a great photograph.
+Having the latest greatest camera gear doesn’t make a great photograph.

 What makes a great photograph is the photographer gets out there and spends as much time as they can learning how to get the best out of the camera they already own.